MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure-notes.md

     ![Type as Note](media/configure-notes/type-notes.png)

 1. The notes configuration settings are displayed.
 Most of the settings are collapsed by default.
-You can expand a section to see additional settings.
+You can expand a section to see more settings.

     ![Notes options](media/configure-notes/notes-options.png)